 Five Things to Know about Giving

-As we close out 2016 here are five important facts you need to know about your charitable gifts to SCFBC.
+As we close out 2019 and begin 2020, here are five important facts about the charitable gifts you make to SCFBC.
 This information comes from Richard Hammar, an attorney and CPA specializing in legal and tax issues for churches and clergy.

-No, charitable contributions must be claimed in the year in which they are delivered.
+No, charitable contributions must be claimed in the year in which they are made.

-Can I deduct the value of volunteer work I did for the church?
+Can I deduct the value of volunteer work I do for the church?

 No, the value of personal services is never deductible as a charitable contribution.
-However, non-reimbursed expenses you incur in performing services on behalf of a church or other charity may be.
-For 2016 you can use a "standard mileage rate" of 54 cents to compute a deduction for any miles you drive in performing services for your church.
+However, non-reimbursed expenses you incur in performing services on behalf of a church or other charity may be deductible.
+For instance, on your 2019 tax form, you can use a "standard mileage rate" of 54 cents per mile to compute a deduction for any miles you drove in 2019 while performing services for your church.
 Be sure to maintain accurate records.

-Is there any limit to the amount of my contributions I can deduct on my taxes?
+Is there a limit to the amount of contributions I can deduct on my taxes?

 Yes, a contribution deduction ordinarily cannot exceed 50% of a donor's adjusted gross income.
-Donors who exceed these limits may be able to "carry over" their excess contribution and deduct it in future years.
+However, donors who exceed these limits may be able to "carry over" their excess contributions and deduct them in future years.